VLAD-Grasp: Zero-shot Grasp Detection via Vision-Language Models: Methodology

-This formulation of the grasp as a rod has three main advantages.
-First, representing the grasp as a physical object in the generated image helps ground the generation from the model in concepts within its training domain, rather than abstract concepts such as stability and affordances.
-Secondly, a straight rod implicitly encodes that the two grasp points are antipodal with respect to the object surface, which is suitable for our experimental setup, given the 2-finger gripper configuration.
-Third, a minimal object, such as a rod, prevents the focus bandwidth from shifting from the task at hand, ensuring better prompt adherence.
-We also augment the generated prompt $T_2^g$ with additional constraints in the form of both text instructions $T^g_c$ and an inpainting mask $M^b_S$ (in practice, this is a background mask obtained by inverting the object mask $M^o_S$), to penalize modifications to the object $o_G$ in the generated image $I_G$.
-Finally, we query the model with the constraint-augmented image generation prompt $p_\theta(I_G|T^g_c,T^g_2,M^b_S,I_S)$ to obtain a generated image $I_G$ which represents the goal grasp.
+Representing the grasp as a cylindrical rod has three main advantages.
+First, representing the grasp as a physical object in the generated image helps ground the generation from the VLM in concepts within its training domain, rather than abstract concepts such as stability and affordances.
+Second, a straight rod implicitly encodes that the two grasp points are antipodal with respect to the object's surface, which is consistent with our experimental setup comprising a two-finger, antipodal gripper.
+Third, a cylindrical rod is a primitive geometry, which prevents the focus bandwidth of the VLM from shifting from the task at hand, enabling better prompt adherence.